-Fatigue impacts personal health as well as the ability of responders to perform key functions including patient care, incident command and vehicle operations.
-Studies have shown that 17 hours of sustained wakefulness is equivalent to a blood alcohol level of 0.05 percent and that after 24 hours, it is equivalent to 0.10 percent – more than the legal limit for driving.
+Studies have shown that 17 hours of sustained wakefulness is equivalent to a blood alcohol level of 0.05 percent and that, after 24 hours, it’s equivalent to 0.10 percent—which is more than the legal limit for driving.

 Fatigue Specialist